Sohaila-Abdulsattar-Mohammed/RoboCafe-Coffeebot-NYU-AD/README.md

 ![coffeebot flow of coffee order collection](flow_of_coffee_order_collection.jpg)

-Through the (Functionary LLM](https://github.com/MeetKai/functionary), the chatbot engages in dynamic conversations with users, making function calls when necessary to process the user inputs.
+Through the [Functionary LLM](https://github.com/MeetKai/functionary), the chatbot engages in dynamic conversations with users, making function calls when necessary to process the user inputs.

 ### Detailed Flow Description
 - **Coffee Pod Choice:** The chatbot starts by asking the user to choose a coffee pod.
 The options available are light, medium, or dark roast coffee pods.